Eight Ways to Experience Singapore's World-Class Dining and Cocktail Scene

 ATLAS

-If you try only one cocktail bar in Singapore, make it Atlas — currently 16th on the World's 50 Best Bars list.
+If you try only one cocktail bar in Singapore, make it Atlas — previously featured on the World's 50 Best Bars list.
 First, you'll be blown away by the grand art deco space with its vaulted (and frescoed) ceilings.
 Then you'll be awed by the lofty bronzed gin tower that requires bartenders to scale a ladder to access the more than 1,300 gins (though the extensive menu also includes seriously fine wines, champagnes and whiskies).

 Going beyond the booze, there's a European-inspired food menu, a lavish afternoon tea service, and the must-try #SundaysAtAtlas which includes free-flowing cocktails, champagne and nibbles.
 Reservations are essential.